silvia-odwyer/Onyx/README.md

 ## UPDATES: 28/12/2018
 - Send cool eCards and GIFts to other users!
 - Get stickers from GIPHY. 👀
-- Meta Commands now available!
-Get server stats, submit ideas to Silvia, and more.
-(More to be added)
 - YouTube Integration Now Here!
 Search for your favourite videos, watch, and enjoy!
 - Search Pixabay for public domain photos. `-pixabay night sky`
 - Get random cute Ascii Faces!
 - Get public domain, stunning images from Unsplash with `-photo`
 - Captcha generation now possible! `-captcha Only humans can read this.`
-- Get rhyming words. `-rhyme red`
-- Check how popular your name is with `-name [your name]`

 ## Invite To Your Server
 [Just click here to invite Onyx to your server!](https://discordapp.com/oauth2/authorize?&client_id=444948120573313024&scope=bot&permissions=0)